 In 2018 Joe Quijano and Conjunto Cachana performed at Damrosch Park as part of Lincoln Center’s Midsummer Night Swing.

-Joe Quijano, also known as El Rey de La Pachanga (King of La Pachanga) died in San Juan on April 4, 2019.
+Joe Quijano, a. k. a.
+El Rey de La Pachanga (The King of La Pachanga) died in San Juan on April 4, 2019.